Spy Kids 3-D: Game Over is a 2003 adventure comedy film. It is the third film in the Spy Kids franchise.

 - Ascended Extra: After having supporting roles in Spy Kids 2: Island of Lost Dreams, Machete, Fegan Floop, Alexander Minion, and Dinky Winks help the Cortezes and Romero defeat the Toymaker at the end of the movie.

-- Back for the Finale: Most of the main characters from the previous two movies return for the finale.
+- Back for the Finale: Most of the main characters from the previous two movies return to fight the Toymaker's robot army.

 - Big Red Button: One of the racers tells Juni to press a red button on his speeder labeled "Do not push."
 He presses it, and it triggers an Ejector Seat that knocks Juni off the speeder.